InsiyaKanjee/Project-2/README.md

 **suicide_by_country:** this notebook works on tranforming the suicide rates file, and exporting the cleaned file to the Resources folder.

-**SQL_Schema:** this notebook loads the cleand data from the resources folder and creates a data base connection to load the data into the appropriate tables.
+**Create_Database:** this notebook creates a Postgres connection to create the database(suicide_db), the tables needed (hdi,gdp,suicide), loads the cleand data from the resources folder and load the data into the appropriate tables.

-**Create_Database:** this notebook creates the table needed for the database connection

 ## Data Clearing/Transformation